 Stir in the mushrooms.

-If the sauce hasn’t thickened enough, set the Instant Pot to Saute and simmer the sauce for a few minutes until it thickens.
+If the sauce hasn’t thickened enough, set the Instant Pot to Saute and simmer the sauce for a few minutes until it reduces a bit.
 It should be thick enough to coat the back of a metal spoon, like brown gravy.

-Remove bay leaf and thyme sprigs.
-Serve immediately with the gravy and a fresh garnish of thyme.
+Remove the bay leaf and thyme sprigs.
+Serve immediately with the gravy and a garnish of fresh thyme.

 How to Choose the Right White Wine

 When you are making this dish, choosing the right white wine is key.
-If you end up with a white wine that is too oaky, the flavor of the dish will be thrown off.
-If you use a wine without enough flavor, the recipe will be a little lackluster.
+If you end up with a wine that is too oaky, the flavor of the dish will be thrown off.
+And if you use a wine without enough flavor, the recipe will be a little lackluster.

 The key is to choose a white wine that is light, bright, dry, and full of flavor, like a Pinot Grigio or Sauvignon Blanc.
 Martha Stewart Wine Co. offers a hand-picked selection.
-Choose something that you like to drink (rather than a cooking wine,) that isn’t too sweet.
+Choose something that you like to drink (rather than a cooking wine) that isn’t too sweet.

 Both of these options offer a nice hint of citrus, crisp in flavor with notes of grapefruit or orange.
 That little touch of acid really adds dimension to the braised chicken, lifting the flavors in a subtle yet stunning way.